Fast field gathers for start of 127th Boston Marathon

 This year’s race includes members of the One Fund community — survivors of the 2013 attack, along with friends and family of the victims and those raising money for related causes.

-Some of the Guard members marching the course said they would be thinking about those who were killed, and their families.
+Some of the Guard members marching the course said they would be thinking about those who were killed and their families.
 Staff Sgt.
 Brenda Santana, 30, of Saugus, Massachusetts, said she will likely cry at the finish.

 “I think it’s going to be emotional, remembering the tragedy, the lives that were lost,” she said.
 “I will keep them in my mind as I’m crossing the finish line.”